 - a. as a basis for formulation by lawmakers and judges and has a normative influence and binds the parties and - b.
-Regulatory and explanatory properties that aim to provide an overview.
+Regulatory and explanatory properties aim to provide an overview.
 Legal principles recognize deviations, thereby making the legal system flexible.

-How Principles res judicata pro veritate habetur applied in other countries?
-We can see the application of the regulations regarding the revision of judge's verdicts in rabbinical Israel.
-Under the Jewish code, the rules for revising a verdict are not time-limited.
-In Part One Rule 129, a litigant has the right at any time to ask the court hearing his case to reconsider it.
-Regulations that do not provide a time limit can have a negative impact and cause problems because the existence of this provision cannot provide a sense of security for the parties or create stability in the legal system.
+How are Principles res judicata pro veritate habetur applied in other countries?
+We can see the application of the regulations regarding revising judge's verdicts in rabbinical Israel.
+Under the Jewish code, the rules for modifying a verdict are not time-limited.
+In Part One Rule 129, a litigant has the right to ask the court hearing his case to reconsider it.
+Regulations that do not provide a time limit can have a negative impact and cause problems because the existence of this provision cannot offer a sense of security for the parties or create stability in the legal system.
 This is because the possibility of endless trials always exists.
-However, this problem can be resolved by adopting the minority opinion contained in the Jerusalem Talmud where it is said that the right to request that the court reconsider a case has a time limit: the actual implementation of the judgment by the parties.
+However, this problem can be resolved by adopting the minority opinion contained in the Jerusalem Talmud.
+It is said that the right to request that the court reconsider a case has a time limit: the actual implementation of the judgment by the parties.

-In other words, the court can reconsider a case before the verdict is implemented, but not after.
+In other words, the court can reconsider a case before the verdict is implemented but not after.
 As an illustration, after one party pays the other party according to the verdict, this is the final stage of fulfilling the decision.
 At this stage, the party receiving the money is already relying on it; if the other party is allowed to reopen the case, it could be detrimental to the party receiving the money.
-Although this opinion contains principles res judicata pro veritate habetur, the concept was not accepted by mainstream Jewish legal coders.
-Jewish law could in principle recognize clear new laws (which do not exist in contemporary practice) that set time limits (e.g., two or three years) on the right to request that a court reconsider a case, if such laws were enacted by rabbinical authority.
+Although this opinion contains principles res judicata pro veritate habetur, mainstream Jewish legal coders did not accept the concept.
+In principle, Jewish law could recognize new laws (which do not exist in contemporary practice) that set time limits (e.g., two or three years) on the right to request that a court reconsider a case if such laws were enacted by rabbinical authority.20

 Moreover, under Indian law, the doctrine of just cause does not apply to criminal cases where the entire process is carried out illegally and without jurisdiction.
-An illegal trial can be interpreted as a court verdict that is not decided fairly because of a violation of norms by the
+An illegal trial can be interpreted as a court verdict not decided fairly because of a violation of norms by the judge who decided the case.
+The limitations of this doctrine provide an alternative path for justice seekers to expose unethical practices in the legal process.21